martinvicknair/martinvicknair/README.md

 # Hi there 👋

- I'm Martin Vicknair, a Senior Support Advisor at [PhoneBurner.com] 🔥.
+ I'm Martin Vicknair, a Senior Solutions Support Advisor at [PhoneBurner.com] 🔥.

 - 🚀 I’m currently updating: [Summer Food Rocks!], a sitefinder for the USDA Summer Food Service Program.
     -Updated yearly, utilizes APIs from ArcGIS and Google Maps to return the nearest available Free Meals site each summer.
 [Coded] in Node.js, JavScript, & Handlebars.js.